YakovL/iq-test-doc/readme.md

 const signer = new VoidSigner(clientAddress, provider);
 ```

-To check the connection we can try to get the chain id:
+To check the connection we can try to get the chain id (should be 97 in this case):

 ```typescript
 blockchain.getChainId().then(({ reference }) => console.log(`chain id is ${reference}`));